 Permits must be applied for and issued before any work may begin.
 All work performed on residential buildings and their accessory structures must comply with the most current edition of the International Residential Code.
 This code is re-published every three years with changes and additions; we are currently utilizing the 2009 International Residential Code in Pennsylvania.

-You may ask to inspect a copy of the International Residential Code at the Upper Saucon Township Community Development office during regular business hours.
+You may ask to inspect a copy of the International Residential Code at the Upper Saucon Township CD office during regular business hours.